soheb21/ChainTech_Test/README.md

 Steps:

-step 1: clone this repository on your pc by typing these  " https://github.com/soheb21/ChainTech_Test git clone ./" on your vs code terminal
+step 1: clone this repository on your pc by typing these  "git clone https://github.com/soheb21/ChainTech_Test ./" on your vs code terminal

 step 2: After cloneing now type "npm install" in vs code terminal